dercomputerladen/SysBackup/README.md

 yarn run pkg
 ```

-Your builded binary executeable should be in bin/
+Your builded binary executeable should be located in `bin/`

 ### Running from Source